sonofthort/Curlicue/README.md

 When "zoomed out" ($`r=1`$), the resulting pattern can be seen on a much larger scale ($`m=1000000`$):

 ![e6](media/e7.png "θ(n)=n ^ 2")

+Spiral "curlicue" patterns emerge, and appear to exist at several scales.
+Large spirals are composed of linked smaller spirals.
+Perhaps this process continues infinitely at larger and larger scales.

 # Relation to Euler's formula
 Euler's formula is given by: $$e^{i θ}=\cos θ + i \sin θ$$